Do you want to install and set up All in One SEO for WordPress?

-Simply go to All in One SEO » SEO Analysis page and switch to the ‘Analyze Competitor Site’ tab.
-From here, enter the URL of your competitor’s website to generate an analysis report.
+Simply go to the All in One SEO » SEO Analysis page and switch to the ‘Analyze Competitor Site’ tab.
+From here, you need to enter the URL of your competitor’s website to generate an analysis report.

-You can compare this report with your own report and see if there is something that they are doing, that you can implement and improve upon.
+You can compare this report with your own report and see if there is something that they are doing that you can use and improve upon.

 Miscellaneous SEO Settings and Tools

 All in One SEO for WordPress is an incredibly powerful SEO tool.
 Apart from the features we have covered above, it comes equipped with many features for advanced users.

 Moving From Yoast SEO to All in One SEO